 How do we know that many people in the major Christian nations would be the descendants of Ephraim and Manasseh?
 The answer is found in understanding the prophecy that Jacob made on his death bed over Joseph’s two sons.
-In Genesis 48 while prophesying over Joseph’s sons, Ephraim and Manasseh, Jacob crossed his hands over their heads making the symbol of the paleo-Hebrew letter tav (like the letter t or x in our English alphabet), which resembles a cross and pictographically means in that ancient Hebraic script “sign of the covenant.”
+In Genesis 48 while prophesying over Joseph’s sons, Ephraim and Manasseh, Jacob crossed his hands over their heads making the symbol of the Paleo-Hebrew letter tav (like our letter t or x in our English alphabet), which resembles a cross.”
 Jacob then spoke of the Heavenly Messenger of YHVH (the Hebrew word malak being mistranslated as “angel” in most Bibles), understood to be the preincarnate Yeshua, who had redeemed him from all evil and who would bless the lads (see Gen 31:11–13).
 Jacob then prophesied that the descendants of Ephraim and Manasseh would become like “fish in the midst of the land.”

 The Jewish sages from antiquity have understood the prophetic implications of the events and prophecies surrounding Genesis chapters 37 through 49.
 For example, in Genesis 48:18 Jacob prophesies that the descendants of Ephraim and Manasseh would become “a multitude of nations.”
 What do the Jewish sages say about this prophetic verse as pertaining to the descendants of Ephraim and Manasseh?